 Not only for this question, but for everything related to a job search think: How do I add value?

-This requires not only a thorough understanding of your own professional accomplishments but also of the job description and the company's position in their respective industry.
+This requires not only a thorough understanding of your own professional accomplishments but also of the job description and the company's position in the respective industry.

 Finding out more about the company is required prior to every interview.
 In fact, you should be tailoring your resume to each job posting to raise your chances of being asked in for an interview.

-Before speaking with the interviewer, familiarize yourself with the in's and out's of:
+Before speaking with the potential employer, familiarize yourself with the in's and out's of:

 By connecting the middle portion of your answer directly to these three topics, you are able to show that: